BuneaAlex/academicinfo/README.md

 # StudInfoB
-A new version of AcademicInfo with many cool new features 💡🔥
+A new version of AcademicInfo with many cool new features 💡🔥(backend)